 French: Je vous en prie

-French is a very formal language, which is one reason it feels quite natural to me as a native Persian speaker.
+French can be a very formal language, which is one reason it feels quite natural to me as a native Persian speaker.

 In French, there are many ways in which you can express politeness.
 In fact, I find it to be a unique language in which you can be simultaneously rude and polite (again, feeling quite familiar as a Persian).